Country guides

 Local customs

-When visiting research bases or stations in Antarctica, tourists are asked to remove shoes, never to enter a building unless invited, not to interfere with scientific work, and to remember that researchers are using up precious work time to accommodate them.
+When visiting research stations in Antarctica, tourists are asked to remove their shoes and only enter buildings when invited.
+It's important not to interfere with scientific work, equipment, or supplies, and to remember that researchers are focused on their work and kindly accommodate visitors when possible.

 Doing business